 Is the Master’s track Coaching and Vitality in Organisations for you?

-- Evidence-based interventions to enhance the functioning, well-being, and health of employees (e.g., mindfulness)
+- Helping organisations to implement evidence-based interventions to enhance the functioning, well-being, and health of employees (e.g., mindfulness, job crafting)